binerogroup/documentation/compute/resizing-an-instance/index.rst

-The opposite method is adding parallel resources (for example additional instances) and using `load balancing </networking/load-balancers>`_) to distribute load between them, this is called "scaling out" or ("horizontal scaling").
+The opposite method is adding parallel resources (for example additional instances) and using `load balancing </networking/load-balancers>`_) to distribute load between them, this is called scaling out (or horizontal scaling).

 For systems which are expected to need to scale to many times their initial size, this method is likely required.